PKPublicCode/SecuredApi/Docs/Product/RoutingConfiguration.md

 ```

 ## Routes Group and root element
-Routes Group allows you to group your routes with commonalities, like common beginning of the url path, that have common auth rules, required to run same actions, etc. JSON object has following structure:
+Routes Group intended to define configuration as tree-like structure and allows to group your routes with commonalities, like common beginning of the url path, that have common auth rules, required to run same actions, etc. JSON object has following structure:

 ```JSON5
 {